benycode/slim-health-check-middleware/README.md

    }
    )
    ....
-   ->add(HealthCheckEndpointMiddleware::class)
    ->add(APISIXRegisterMiddleware::class)
    ->setName('any')
    ;
 ```

+create health check `/_health` or your defined.

 welcome, your app will be auto (re)registered in the APISIX on the every health check.

 ## Leader election usage

 Idea: in the microservice world can be more then one instance who can execute the relevant commands and there is a need for those commands to be executed only by one.
+Vote for the leader using health check mechanizm!

 Balanced with the `APISIXRegisterMiddleware`.